mkreilly/bayarea_urbansim/models.md

 ### proportional_elcm        # start with a proportional jobs model
 ### elcm_simulate  # displaced by new dev

-## Summaries, Validation, and Reports
+## Summaries Validation and Reports
 ### OFF save_intermediate_tables # saves output for visualization
 ### topsheet write out table related to x
 ### simulation_validation